Here’s everything you need to know for the November 8, 2022 election in Tuolumne County.

 Ballot Drop Off Box (24 hours)

-Return your Vote-by-Mail ballot at a ballot drop off box at any time before June 7, 8:00PM.
-Click here for a list of ballot drop box locations.
+Return your Vote-by-Mail ballot at a ballot drop off box at any time before November 8, 8:00PM.
+Click here for a list of ballot drop box locations (page 4).

 Vote In Person